Hampshire Hikes & Historical Sites

 Visit Monchy on the Atlantic coast followed by a magnificent Atlantic coastal walk finishing at Casen- Bas for swimming.
 This is a lovely varied coastal walk, with some superb views along the Atlantic coast.
 Often our clients say it is the best walk of the tour.
 We take it at a leisurely pace and savour the atmosphere.
 We may also have the opportunity to visit Darren Sammy Cricket Stadium during this walk.

-One of the Caribbean's most famous landmarks is the Pitons and today we'll ascend and descend Gros Piton which stands at 798m - approximate walking times are 2- 2.5 hours to ascend and 1.5 - 2 hours to descend.
+One of the Caribbean's most famous landmarks is the Pitons and today we'll ascend and descend Gros Piton which stands at 798m - approximate walking times are 2- 2.5 hours to ascend and 1.5 - 2 hours to descend. it a challenging walk so take your time.

 After a relaxing morning at the hotel we will transfer to Hewanorra Airport visiting Balenbouche Estate, an old sugar mill plantation, en route for a late lunch including wonderful organic produce from the estate and a tour.
 We will finish at the airport for check in for our return flight to London Gatwick.